-Honestly, only a few tram lines are renovated and really convenient for hotels and tourist sites.
+Honestly, only a few tram lines are renovated and really convenient for hotels and tourist attractions.
 Otherwise, trams in St Petersburg are the slowest way to go, particularly those in the outskirts.
 Also, keep in mind that taking a tram on your own can be confusing if you don't speak the Russian language.

 Thinking of taking a tram in St Petersburg?
 If so, learn how to get around the city by tram with our recommendations.
 To get started just click on a topic below to fast-track to that section.

-If you really want to have a ride on one of these trams, then two lines worth trying are the №14, which runs from the Mariinsky Theatre up through downtown area and across the large Neva River, and the №1, which runs through Vasilyevsky Island, including a stop just outside the Vasileostrovskaya metro station.
+If you really want to have a ride on one of these Russian trams, then two lines worth trying are the №14, which runs from the Mariinsky Theatre up through downtown area and across the large Neva River, and the №1, which runs through Vasilyevsky Island, including a stop just outside the Vasileostrovskaya metro station.

 Petersburg are slow and affected by the traffic.
 Also, once on board, don't

 expect any comfort but rather be ready to stand as the capacity of seats is limited and some trams are still out of date.

 Usually, all the trams run between 6 am until midnight on weekdays.
 The tram stops are marked with signs above the tracks (with a letter "T" on them).
 The routes are indicated on window placards positioned on the side of each tram.